Skip to main content

 Setting up governance in your project

-To build and run the Governance Tool on Chromia, you should set up the project and properly configure the blockchain to connect the frontend with the Rell backend for efficient data handling.
-Before proceeding, regarding libraries or the project settings file, we recommend reviewing the project settings file section once again.
+To build and run the Governance Tool on Chromia, you need to set up the project and properly configure the blockchain to connect the frontend with the Rell backend for efficient data handling.
+Before proceeding, we recommend reviewing the project settings file section once again for details about libraries or the project settings file.

 Governance as a library

-libs define external libraries used in your project.
-It specifies the library name, registry URL, path within the repository, optional branch or tag, RID, and insecure download verification option.
+The libs section defines external libraries used in your project.
+It specifies the library name, registry URL, path within the repository, optional branch or tag, RID, and the option for insecure download verification.

-1. Add the following under the libs section in your chromia.yml file:
+1. Add the following entries under the libs section in your chromia.yml file:

 libs: